-The Story – Forever Locked
+The Story of Forever Locked

 On October 9th, 2003, Ray Deragon, an avid hunter and outdoorsman, spent the day scouting a remote tract of woodlands in the Gile State Forest, Springfield, NH.
 While walking along an old trail, Ray approached an area that caught his attention because he recognized the strong odor in the air of some animal that had died recently.
 Following his nose, Ray discovered something that few have seen.
 Two large bull moose had engaged in a fight and died.
 Bulls fight during the rutting period to vie for breeding privileges with receptive cows in the area.
 During the battle, their two massive sets of antlers had become inextricably locked.
 Unable to separate from one another, the bulls, exhausted, stressed, and unable to eat or drink, eventually succumbed to nature.